 Workshops—empowering users to create cultural content

-On the upper levels, former bank staff residences were demolished and replaced with an array of workshops and resources for public use, including: art, radio and photography studios, IT facilities, classrooms and media libraries (figs. 5 and 13).
+On the upper levels, former bank staff residences were demolished and replaced with an array of workshops and resources for public use, including: art, radio and photography studios, IT facilities, classrooms and media libraries (fig. 5, New Sections, and fig. 9).
 These were crucial to realising the project team’s vision that conceived La Casa’s users not only as spectator audiences but also as active creators of cultural content.

-Visitors who continue ascending to the roof terrace find two small exhibition spaces within the building’s ornamental Neo-Mudéjar turrets (fig. 6).
-Between these turrets, the roof terrace offers a popular open-air space for sustainable garden projects, outdoor exhibitions and film screenings or relaxation under the shade of the patio canopy eaves from where Madrid’s roof-scape can be enjoyed (fig. 5, Sections).
+Visitors who continue ascending to the roof terrace find two small exhibition spaces within the building’s ornamental Neo-Mudéjar turrets (fig. 5, New Sections).
+Between these turrets, the roof terrace offers a popular open-air space for sustainable garden projects, outdoor exhibitions and film screenings or relaxation under the shade of the patio canopy eaves from where Madrid’s roof-scape can be enjoyed.